Bringing a horse back into work after laminitis

 Do I need to add anything else to my horse’s ration?

-If your laminitis prone horse or pony is on a fibre only ration or fed a complete feed at less than the recommended quantities then it is important to top up with an additional source of vitamins and minerals, such as Dengie Leisure or Performance Vits & Mins, to provide a fully balanced ration.
+If your laminitis prone horse or pony is on a fibre only ration or fed a complete feed at less than the recommended quantities then it is important to top up with an additional source of vitamins and minerals to provide a fully balanced ration.

 If you would like further help and advice on feeding and bringing a horse back into work after laminitis don’t hesitate to contact the Dengie Feedline on 01621 841188 or complete our Feed Advice Form.